KadeWilliams/KadeWilliams/README.md

 Hi 👋 My name is Kade Williams
 ==============================

-Deployment Engineer
+Database Developer
 -------------------

-I have my degree in Information Systems and have been trying to teach myself various frontend technologies such as JavaScript, HTML/CSS, and Node.js.  * 🌍  I'm based in Oklahoma * ✉️  You can contact me at [kadewilliams0@gmail.com](mailto:kadewilliams0@gmail.com) * 🧠  I'm learning JavaScript and Node.js
+I have my degree in Information Systems and have been trying to teach myself various frontend technologies such as JavaScript, HTML/CSS, and Node.js.  * 🌍  I'm based in Oklahoma * ✉️  You can contact me at [kadewilliams0@gmail.com](mailto:kadewilliams0@gmail.com) * 🧠  I'm learning JavaScript and Node.js and am currently working with SQL and C#.

 ### Skills